 For All Sections and All Assignments

-Within the Legal Research and Writing course, first year law students complete a variety of assignments such as: reading material from textbooks, cases and articles; exercises focusing on research, case selection, case usage; as well as producing drafts and final written products.
-Any item assigned by LRW faculty falls within one of two categories: skill building or skill assessment.
-As a general policy the LRW faculty encourages students to build their skills in a cooperatives environment.
+Within the Legal Analysis, Research and Communication course, first-year law students complete a variety of assignments such as reading material from textbooks, cases and articles; exercises focusing on research, case selection, case usage; as well as producing drafts and final written products.
+Any item assigned by LARC faculty falls within one of two categories: skill building or skill assessment.
+As a general policy, the LARC faculty encourages students to build their skills in a cooperative environment.
 However, unless otherwise directed, students' progress is assessed on an individual basis.
 Therefore:

 - Students earn grades based upon their individual efforts.

 - Students must research and write graded assignments themselves.

 Students are encouraged to access all resources made available to them in order to become competent legal writers: LARC faculty, the director of academic support, teaching assistants and the director of the LARC department.
 In LARC, the following conduct is prohibited and may constitute cheating and/or a violation of the Saint Louis University School of Law Student Honor Code: